 While California law presently prohibits discrimination and harassment in apprenticeship training programs based on certain factors, this industry-specific bill would expressly prohibit discrimination in any building and construction trade apprenticeship program based on certain enumerated categories (e.g., race, sex, disability, age, sexual orientation, etc.).
 It would also require the apprenticeship program to take certain steps (e.g., designating a compliance officer, etc.) to oversee this commitment to preventing harassment and discrimination and to retain certain records reflecting these efforts.
 It would also direct the Administrator of Apprenticeships to look to the FEHA and the DFEH's interpretive guidance when implementing these programs.

-Status: Unanimously passed the Assembly and is pending in the Senate.
-It appears unopposed.
+Status: Unanimously passed the Assembly's Labor and Employment Committee, and is pending in the Appropriations Committee.